 Family Health Teams

-Family Health Teams are health care organizations that include a team of family physicians, nurse practitioners, registered nurses, social workers, dietitians, and other professionals who work together to provide health care for their community.
-Family Health Teams provide more service and a wide range of health options, especially for people who don't have a doctor.
+Family Health Teams are primary health care organizations that include a team of family physicians, nurse practitioners, registered nurses, social workers, dietitians, and other professionals who work together to provide primary health care for their community.
+They ensure that people receive the care they need in their communities, as each team is set-up based on local health and community needs.